awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

 1. Do one of the following:

-   1. Choose **Application Load Balancer or Network Load Balancer**, and then choose your load balancer target group\.
+   1. Choose **Load balancer target groups**, and then choose the target group for the load balancer you created\.

    1. Choose **Classic Load Balancers**, and then choose your load balancer\.